Parent, Family and Community Engagement

 Vermont Family Engagement Toolkit Introduction (video): This 13-minute video outlines aspects of the Vermont Family Engagement Toolkit and Self-Assessment and suggestions to get you started.

-Vermont Family Engagement Toolkit and Self-Assessment (FETSA): The Vermont Family Engagement Toolkit and Self-Assessment is designed to be an easy-to-use, practical guide for educators seeking to develop and maintain growth of school or Supervisory Union/District family engagement work, including for students with Individualized Education Programs (IEPs).
+The Vermont Family Engagement Toolkit and Self-Assessment is an easy-to-use practical guide for educators seeking to develop and maintain growth of school or Supervisory Union/District family engagement work, including for students with an Individualized Education Program (IEP).

-The Family Engagement Toolkit and Self-Assessment is designed to be used in its entirety to assess all family engagement aspects of the system.
+• be used in its entirety to assess all family engagement aspects of the system, and

-The Family Engagement Self-Assessment is designed to be completed by teams of school personnel who have the information necessary to reflect upon the spectrum of family engagement practices within a school from the individual teacher level to whole-school initiatives.
-Ideally, teams should consist of administrators, teachers, related service providers, families, and school family engagement coordinators if available.
-Individuals may also use this Self-Assessment to reflect on their own practice.
-(FETSA pg.
-12
+• be completed by teams who have the information necessary to reflect upon the spectrum of family engagement practices within a school (individual teacher level to whole-school initiatives).
+Teams should have the following membership: administrators, teachers, related service providers, families, and school family engagement coordinators and liaisons, if available.

 Family Engagement for Individualized Education Program (IEP) Team Members: Ensuring Meaningful Participation by Families: This resource provides strategies for Individualized Education Program Team members to consider to develop a more comprehensive approach to family engagement for families of children with disabilities.
 These strategies may also support school or district family engagement efforts.
 The strategies are organized by Family Engagement Core Principles and align with the Family Engagement Toolkit and Self-Assessment.